Neontus/Neontus/README.md

 Hi, I'm Juno!
-I'm currently a senior in high school with an interest in data science and multi-disciplinary applications of analytic techinques.
+I'm currently a sophomore at the University of Pennsylvania studying computer science.
+My biggest interests are in AI and ML, and range domains such as physics, education, music, and more.
+Outside of work, I love bouldering and backpacking!

 <!---
 Neontus/Neontus is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.